Murder of Ashley Smylie: Murder of Ashley Smylie

-During the morning of March 19th, Ashley Smylie went to work at the school with her daughter Carly Gregg, who was a ninth-grade student there.
+During the morning of March 19, Ashley Smylie went to work at the school with her daughter, Carly Gregg, who was a ninth-grade student there.
 Heath Smylie then left for work.
 During the school day, Gregg was described as being grumpy, irritable, unable to focus in the classroom and having a "memory blank".
 At 3:54pm, Ashley Smylie and Gregg returned home, text messages sent by Ashley to Heath mentioned plans to go grocery shopping.
 Subsequent events involving Gregg were captured on CCTV cameras in the garage and dining areas.

-At about 4:00 PM, Gregg entered her parents' bedroom and retrieved a .357 Magnum handgun which was owned by Ashley, from underneath their mattress.
+At about 4:00 p.m., Gregg entered her parents' bedroom and retrieved a .357 Magnum gun, which was owned by Ashley, from underneath their mattress.
 She concealed the gun from the cameras by hiding the firearm behind her back.
-Following this, Gregg confronted her mother and the sound of three gunshots, coupled with screaming, could be heard on the CCTV footage.
+Following this, Gregg confronted her mother, and the sound of three gunshots, coupled with screaming, could be heard on the CCTV footage.
 The shots impacted Ashley's skull, but they were not immediately fatal.
 Gregg then returned to the kitchen with the gun still concealed behind her back.
-During the following minutes Ashley died as a result of the injuries sustained from the gunshots.
-In the kitchen, Gregg used Ashley's phone to contact her stepfather, pretending to be her mother, the text read 'Are you almost home, honey?'
+During the following minutes, Ashley died as a result of the injuries sustained from the gunshots.
+In the kitchen, Gregg used Ashley's cell phone to contact her stepfather, pretending to be her mother, with a text message reading "Are you almost home, honey?"
 (Note: Or a variation of this message.
 Different news sources provide different versions of the message sent by Gregg to her stepfather.)
-During the interim period between the text message being sent to Heath Smylie and his arrival at the home, Gregg sent another text message to a friend in an effort to invite them to the house, with the friend arriving not long after.
+During the interim period between the message being sent to Heath Smylie and his arrival at the home, Gregg sent another message to a friend in an effort to invite them to the house, with the friend arriving not long after.

 Attempted murder of Heath Smylie

-Gregg's stepfather Heath Smylie arrived home at 5:03pm, forty-nine minutes after receiving the text message sent by Gregg from Ashley's mobile phone.
-Upon opening the front doors to the house, Heath was ambushed by Gregg with several bullets being fired from the .357 Magnum.
+Gregg's stepfather, Heath Smylie, arrived home at 5:03pm, 49 minutes after receiving the message from Ashley's phone.
+Upon opening the front doors to the house, Heath was ambushed by Gregg, with several bullets being fired from the .357 Magnum.
 One of these bullets impacted Heath's trapezius, less than six inches from his face, injuring the shoulder.
 Heath then disarmed Gregg whilst the remaining bullets were fired.
-Heath described Gregg as screaming, believed she was terrified and that he may not have been her intended target.
-Immediately following the removal of the firearm from her possession, Gregg escaped through the backdoor of the house.
-The CCTV camera which was recording in the garage filmed Gregg running towards the street with an unidentified person in accompaniment.
+Heath described Gregg as screaming, believed she was terrified, and that he may not have been her intended target.
+Immediately following the removal of the firearm from her possession, Gregg escaped through the back door of the house.
+The CCTV camera, which was recording in the garage, filmed Gregg running towards the street with an unidentified person in accompaniment.
 This person was later identified as the friend Gregg invited to the house.